Ride and Stride 2021 — date TBC.

 Discover, explore and raise money for our amazing historic churches.

 Ride & Stride is a sponsored event for cyclists, joggers, walkers and horse riders.
 Participants challenge themselves to visit as many churches as they can by their chosen mode of transport and at the same time raise money to support the work of the Trust.

-Ride and Stride is one of the few major fundraising events that can still take place as long as social distancing and other measures can be followed.
 Money raised will help Cambridgeshire Historic Churches Trust to continue supporting buildings across the county with essential repairs and improvements.
 As usual, Ride and Stride is an opportunity to raise money not only for the Trust but for your own church, as we return 50% of the money to individual churches where asked to do so.